nodesman/systemofmind/book/part_2/14_designing_your_interface.md

-title: Chapter 14: Designing Your Interface (Navigating a World of Mismatch)
-parent: Part 2 — The Gauntlet
-nav_order: 7
 ---
 title: Chapter 14: Designing Your Interface (Navigating a World of Mismatch)
-parent: Part 2 — The Gauntlet
+parent: Part II The Gauntlet
 nav_order: 7
 ---